FairwindsOps/goldilocks/CONTRIBUTING.md

 ## Creating a new release

 Push a new annotated tag.
+This tag should contain a changelog of pertinent changes.